hannotify/hanno.codes/_drafts/2024-09-17-java-23-has-arrived.md

 ---
 layout: post
-title: Make Way for Java 23...TODO
+title: Java 23 Has Arrived, And It Brings a Truckload of Features
 date: 19-09-2024 04:30:00 +0200
 header:
   teaser: /assets/images/blog/TODO.jpg